hakhakobian/regallery/readme.txt

 16. Gallery Grid template
 17. Add Image to the Gallery
 18. Gallery Options with Live Preview
-19. Insert gallery with Gutenberg, Elementor, Divi Builder, WP Bakery Page Builder
+19. Insert gallery with Gutenberg, Elementor, Divi, Bricks, Beaver Builder, WPBakery Page Builder

 == Frequently Asked Questions ==

 = What is Re Gallery photo gallery plugin? =
 Re Gallery is a responsive WordPress photo gallery plugin that lets you easily create image galleries in WordPress with drag-and-drop tools, AI-generated image captions, and pre-designed gallery templates.
-It's compatible with major page builders like Gutenberg, Elementor, WPBakery, Beaver Builder and Divi, and supports WooCommerce photo gallery integration for eCommerce sites.
+It's compatible with major page builders like Gutenberg, Elementor, WPBakery, Bricks, Beaver Builder and Divi, and supports WooCommerce photo gallery integration for eCommerce sites.

 = How do I create my first image gallery using Re Gallery? = Go to Re Gallery > Add New Gallery in your WordPress dashboard.
-Upload images using the drag and drop interface, choose a pre-designed gallery template, customize with AI captions, hover effects, or lightbox, then insert it into any page using shortcode or your page builder (Gutenberg, Elementor, WPBakery, Divi, Beaver Builder).
+Upload images using the drag and drop interface, choose a pre-designed gallery template, customize with AI captions, hover effects, or lightbox, then insert it into any page using shortcode or your page builder (Gutenberg, Elementor, WPBakery, Divi, Bricks, Beaver Builder).

-= Is Re Gallery photo gallery plugin compatible with Elementor page builder? = Re Gallery works seamlessly with Gutenberg, Elementor, Divi, Beaver Builder and WPBakery Page Builder, allowing for flexible gallery integration across different platforms.
+= Is Re Gallery photo gallery plugin compatible with Elementor page builder? = Re Gallery works seamlessly with Gutenberg, Elementor, Divi, Bricks, Beaver Builder and WPBakery Page Builder, allowing for flexible gallery integration across different platforms.

 = Is Re Gallery WordPress gallery plugin optimized for mobile devices? = Yes, Re Gallery is fully mobile-optimized.
 All responsive photo galleries automatically adjust to fit any screen size, ensuring a smooth user experience on smartphones, tablets, and desktops.
 Gallery views like mosaic, justified, masonry, thumbnails, cards, carousel, cube, blog and slideshow are designed to be fully responsive, making Re Gallery perfect for creating mobile-friendly WordPress sites.